Slaughter

 • Good news, Scotland!
 Plans for mandatory CCTV in all Scottish abattoirs have been announced (9th January 2019) secondary legislation is expected to be brought in 2021.
 Whilst this is a frustratingly long time, we are grateful that it has not been dropped altogether.

 • Good news, England!
-Legislation requiring mandatory CCTV in all slaughterhouses in England comes into force today (4thMay 2018).
-Premises will have until 5 November to fully comply.
+Legislation requiring mandatory CCTV in all slaughterhouses in England came into force on 4thMay 2018.
 Further detail is available on the government website: https://www.gov.uk/government/news/cctv-to-be-introduced-in-all-slaughterhouses-in-england-in-2018

 • News update, Scotland.
-Animal Aid responded to the government consultation for mandatory CCTV for all Scottish slaughterhouses which opened on the 28thMarch.
+Animal Aid responded to the government consultation for mandatory CCTV for all Scottish slaughterhouses.
 We also published guidance notes to help supporters to do the same.
 (Animal welfare is a devolved issue, so the governments of Scotland, Wales and Northern Ireland have to implement CCTV themselves, Parliament in Westminster cannot impose it.)

 • News update, Wales.
 Lesley Griffiths Cabinet Secretary for Energy, Planning and Rural Affairs announces announces £1.1 million Food Business Investment scheme package of grant aid for small and medium sized slaughterhouses.
 Aimed at helping ensure ‘Welfare friendly infrastructure and facilities will be supported and also the installation and upgrading of CCTV monitoring systems.’
 Wednesday 21st March.